M-Amin-Kiani/NLP-Proj/Sentiment Analysis with_Naive Bayes/README.md

 ---

-## 📜 License

-MIT License © 2025

----

 ## ✍️ Author

-Built with ❤️ by [Your Name] as part of a university NLP assignment.
+Built with ❤️ by Amin Kiani as part of Isfahan university NLP assignment.